Robotsarecrazy67/ormadillo/README.md

 ```

-Inside your project structure you need a application.proprties file.
+Inside your project structure you need a application.properties file.
  (typically located src/main/resources/)
  ```
   url=path/to/database